AU-BCE-EE/ALFAM2-data/README.md

 The easiest way to get the data into R is to read the files directly with `data.table::fread()`.
 Alternatively, various utilies can be used to extract (unzip) the files, which are regular comma-separated ASCII text files.

-The ALFAM2 data are organized into `uptake` periods: 1 is for the original ALFAM work, 2 for the work described in [this paper](https://doi.org/10.1016/j.agrformet.2017.11.027), and 3 for the current effort to expand the database.
+The ALFAM2 data are organized into submission periods: 1 is for the original ALFAM work, 2 for the work described in [this paper](https://doi.org/10.1016/j.agrformet.2017.11.027), and 3 for the current effort to expand the database.
 The latest version will always be in the highest number (3 currently).
-Earlier versions are saved to facilitate addition of data without rebuilding older dataset versions while maintaining the option for revising data submitted in an earlier uptake period.
+Earlier versions are saved to facilitate addition of data without rebuilding older dataset versions while maintaining the option for revising data submitted in an earlier submission period.

 See the `Data handling tips` below for more information on working with the data.